Joecstarr/joe-starr.com/content/speaking/general_audience/zombie_jones/index.md

 # Day 4: CDC Headquarters

 The Z-virus has spread midwest-wide.
 You're working at the CDC as an expert in microscopy.
 You're working frantically to get any information on the Z-virus you can.
-You decide to image the DNA of the Z-Virus.
+In furtherance of that goal, you decide to image the DNA of the Z-Virus.

 ---